Children of the Damned (The Vampire Diaries): Reviews

-"Children of the Damned" received positive reviews.
+"Children of the Damned" received positive reviews by critics.

 Matt Richenthal from TV Fanatic rated the episode with 5/5 saying that it was one of the most dense episodes of the season.
 "It was a sexy, engrossing, suspenseful, educational hour of television."
 Richenthal also praises Dobrev's acting as Katherine: "How great is Nina Dobrev as Katherine?!?
 The actress made us forget about Elena during the opening scene.
 Whether Dobrev has been consulting with Ian Somerhalder for tips on how to act evil is unclear, but this much is not: she relished taking on such a new, different role."

 Popsugar of Buzzsugar gave a good review to the episode saying: "We might have been prepared for The Vampire Diaries flashback episode "Children of the Damned" with this sneak peek a while back, but watching this week's episode filled in a lot of blanks.
 I love the jump from the modern-day mystery to the 1800s ancestral stories, but even more, I love how layered the story is."
 Popsugar also praised Dobrev's acting as Katherine starting that she enjoyed seeing her.

 Licia of Heroine TV also gave a good review to the episode stating that the flashbacks didn't disappoint.
 "The flashbacks were illuminating, and left me wanting more.
 For every question that was answered, more questions were uncovered for the viewers to ponder.
 I love a show that fosters theories, and this has definitely become one."

 Josie Kafka from Doux Reviews rated the episode with 3.5/4 stating that the episode was wonderful while Robin Franson Pruter from Forced Viewing rated the episode with 3/4 saying: "A good, flashback-heavy episode examines the concepts of trust and betrayal."

 Zeba of Two Cents TV gave a good review to the episode commenting: "Who knew things could get any juicier or plot-twistier on the Vampire Diaries?
 This week, not only are there major happenings going on in Damon’s quest to release Katherine from her underground tomb (as well as Stefan and Elena’s secret quest to stop him), we get more awesome flashbacks about how everything came to pass – and it looks like it’s all Stefan’s fault."